janogonzalez/janogonzalez.github.io/music.md

 ## PagerAlert

 Live Electronic Music.
-There's a [Twitch][twitch-pageralert] channel for ocassional streams.
+There's a [Twitch][twitch-pageralert] channel for occasional streams.
 I've uploaded some performances to [YouTube][youtube-pageralert] and [SoundCloud][soundcloud-pageralert].

 ## Jano González